 Established in 2015, the New Play and Musical Commissioning Program annually commissions and develops three to six projects from playwrights, composers, and other generative artists from across the career spectrum.
 Each commission also includes at least one writing residency at the Festival.
 Our commission recipients include Big Dance Theatre, Fernanda Coppel, Nathan Alan Davis, Halley Feiffer, Meghan Kennedy, Justin Levine, Matthew Lopez, Marsha Norman, Zoe Sarnak, Benjamin Scheuer, Lucy Thurber, and Bess Wohl.
-The New Play and Musical Commissioning Program is made possible by generous support from James & Virginia Giddens and Andrew Martin-Weber.
+The New Play and Musical Commissioning Program is made possible by generous support from James & Virginia Giddens, The Ted & Mary Jo Shen Charitable Gift Fund, and Andrew Martin-Weber.

-The Boris Sagal Fellowship / Drama League Residency gives a director (in collaboration with a playwright, lyricist, and/or composer) the opportunity to develop a new play or musical from an early draft to a workshop production.
-Festival designers and members of our Non-Equity Acting Company join the team to create a robust and fertile development process.
-The Drama League offers further resources to support the play’s development in New York City.
+The Boris Sagal Fellowship gives a director the opportunity to develop a new play from an early draft to a workshop production.
+Festival designers and members of our Non-Equity Acting Company join the team to create a robust and fertile development process which culminates in a public workshop production in the Directing Studio, the Festival’s blackbox theatre.

 The Fellowship Projects are fast-paced, artistically charged incubators for bold new work and the next generation of theatrical directors.
 Past Fellows have gone on to helm lauded productions in New York and around the country.
 The Projects’ alumni include May Adrales, Oliver Butler, Evan Cabnet, Carolyn Cantor, Davis McCallum, Patricia McGregor, Lila Neugebauer, and Moritz von Stuelpnagel.
 Past Fellowship projects, such as Alex Timbers and Michael Friedman’s Bloody Bloody Andrew Jackson, Amy Herzog’s After the Revolution, Samuel D. Hunter’s Pocatello, and Jason Kim’s The Model American have gone on to major regional, Off-Broadway, and Broadway productions.